storacha/mcp-storage-server/CONTRIBUTING.md

 Thank you for considering contributing to the Storacha MCP Storage Server!
 We welcome contributions from the community to help improve and expand the project.

+## How to Contribute

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## Project Structure

 ```